-A Recreation Resources Study, in accordance with the SPD, was completed in 2021 at the Grand Rapids Project.
-This study was filed with FERC on November 4, 2021.
-The study addressed the adequacy of existing recreational facilities and public access at the Grand Rapids Project to meet current and future recreational demand.
+A Recreation Resources Study, in accordance with the SPD, is currently underway at the Grand Rapids Project.
+The study is intended to address the adequacy of existing recreational facilities and public access at the Grand Rapids Project to meet current and future recreational demand.
 The Recreation Resources Study includes the following components: